GetLuna/Documentation/antispam.md

 # Fighting Spam

 ## Introduction
 [Forum spam](https://en.wikipedia.org/wiki/Forum_spam) is a problem common to all popular forum software.
-Forum spam is caused by automated software (referred to as &ldquo;spambots&rdquo;) that visits forums with the sole purpose of registering many user accounts and/or commenting massive amounts of messages.
+Forum spam is caused by automated software (referred to as "spambots") that visits forums with the sole purpose of registering many user accounts and/or commenting massive amounts of messages.
 These messages often contain links to commercial websites, [Phishing](https://en.wikipedia.org/wiki/Phishing) websites or even malware.

 There are two ways in which spammers will try to promote their website through your Luna forum: